goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

 project.
 Also it walked though the build process.
 Then, you have created an application container.
 Finally, a default view for application container is also created.

+.. todo:: Show the test cases and how it is running.

+.. todo:: Provide an overview of generated ``setup.py``

 .. raw:: html